Critical Role: Tal'Dorei Campaign Setting: Explorer's Guide to Wildemount

 Explorer's Guide to Wildemount (2020) is a sourcebook that details the continent of Wildemount from the Critical Role campaign setting for the 5th edition of the Dungeons & Dragons.
 Unlike the Critical Role: Tal'Dorei Campaign Setting, this sourcebook is considered "official" Dungeons & Dragons material since it was published by Wizards of the Coast.
 Wildemount was designed with an Eastern European influence – specifically, the Dwendalian Empire was inspired by 15th century Russia and Prussia, Xhorhas by 13th-century Romania, and the edges by 14th-century Spain.

+D&D Adventurers League

+Both the official adventure module Critical Role: Call of the Netherdeep and the Explorer's Guide to Wildemount were adapted for play in the D&D Adventurers League, the Wizards of the Coast organized play association for Dungeons & Dragons, upon the release of the Call of the Netherdeep in March 2022.
+The 14th version of the Adventurers League Player's Guide (March 2024) added Tal'Dorei Reborn (2022) as an option for additional rules in Adventurers League Critical Role campaigns.